GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythNotes.md

 Raging https://en.wikipedia.org/wiki/Delirium_tremens delirious blowout meltdown hivemind Carol.
 What's her story of the DUI devices on her transports?
 Her "Pirate Lady" rum performances.

+### Feverdream / Joycean drinker dream metaphors

 Notice how the hive mind offers her booze whenever she shows up?
 At the lunch meeting with the 5 / Air Force One.
 And in vegas, making sure she is given a drink to cure her raging "DT typically occurs 48–72 hours after the last use of alcohol and symptoms last 1–8 days"?
+Even the Elvis fandom club free thinkers who get together (12) discuss Carol and Episode Six at "Just in Time" (timer countdown DT) a drink is being poured for poor dry drubk Carol (at 16 minutes S01E06).